 "Rising network deployment and energy costs"

-The Radio Access Network (RAN) Market Market faces challenges from high energy consumption and deployment costs.
+The Radio Access Network (RAN) Market faces challenges from high energy consumption and deployment costs.
 RAN systems account for nearly 73% of total operator energy usage.
 Global network energy costs rose 21% between 2021–2024, impacting profitability.
 Rural RAN expansion requires up to 2x more investment per site compared to urban installations due to lower user density.
 Supply chain disruptions, including semiconductor shortages, increased equipment costs by 17% in 2023.
 Operators are pressured to balance coverage expansion with sustainability targets, as 38% of networks aim to cut carbon emissions by 2030.

 Radio Access Network (RAN) Market Segmentation

-The Radio Access Network (RAN) Market Market is segmented by type and application.
+The Radio Access Network (RAN) Market is segmented by type and application.
 By type, 4G/LTE leads with 52% share, followed by 5G with 27%, 3G at 12%, and 2G at 9%.
 By application, urban areas dominate with 46% of deployments, followed by public spaces at 21%, rural areas at 15%, residential areas at 11%, and highways at 7%.

 BY TYPE